History of English at Leicester

 These roots in London English, Cambridge English and creative writing are still features of the English curriculum at Leicester today.
-Our programme continues to centre upon the study of canonical literature from medieval to modern but also has pronounced interests in English language, literary theory and the 'English’ literature of America and the rest of the English-speaking world.
+Our programme continues to centre upon the study of canonical literature from medieval to modern but also has pronounced interests in literary theory and the 'English’ literature of America and the rest of the English-speaking world.

 This combination of tradition and innovation is one of the factors that makes English at Leicester world class.

 - 1971-1976: Professor P A W Collins

 - 2008-2013: Professor M R Halliwell